A topic from the subject of Inorganic Chemistry in Chemistry.

 D-Block Elements

-The d-block elements are located in the middle of the periodic table.
-They are characterized by the filling of the d orbitals.
-The d-block elements have a wide range of properties, including high melting points, electrical conductivity, and magnetic properties.
-Transition metals are a type of d-block element with variable oxidation states.
+The d-block elements are located in Groups 3-12 of the periodic table.
+They are characterized by the filling of the (n-1)d orbitals.
+These elements exhibit a wide range of properties due to the variable oxidation states possible from the d electrons.
+Common properties include high melting points (though not all), good electrical conductivity, and the formation of colored compounds.
+Many d-block elements and their compounds act as catalysts in various chemical reactions.

 F-Block Elements